rssarto/mq-web-client/README.md

 3. To start the service run the command below
    -> java -jar -Dspring.profiles.active=prod ./target/mq-web-client-app-0.0.1-SNAPSHOT.jar

+## Environment Variables
+User and password are not used in dev profile, as the MQ dev it is not mandatory to set it.
+MQ_QUEUEMANAGER - Queue manager
+MQ_CHANNEL - Queue Channel
+MQ_CONN_NAME - Connection String
+MQ_USERNAME - User name
+MQ_PASSOWRD - User password
+MQ_QUEUE - Queue id

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.